amiller68/iac-experiment/README.md

     - auditing for performance and infrastructure requires independent solutions and domain expertise in observability and monitoring.
 - what does making an infrastructure change look like?
   - this is where terraform really shines.
-  - adding, modifying, or removing resources is as simple as editing the HCL file and running `terraform apply`.
+  - adding, modifying, or removing resources is as simple as editing the HCL modules and running `terraform apply`.
   - you can also use `terraform plan` to see what terraform is going to do before applying your changes and make sure you're on the right track.
   - you can either edit the HCL files directly or use a tool like cursor to make changes to your infrastructure using well-motivated requests:
     - example (not a real one):